pmetzger/simh-docs/docs/simh_doc.md

 Associated with a breakpoint are a count and, optionally, one or more actions.
 Each time the breakpoint is taken, the associated count is decremented.
-If the count is less than or equal to 0, the breakpoint occurs; otherwise, it is deferred.
+If the count is less than or equal to zero, the breakpoint occurs; otherwise, it is deferred.
 When the breakpoint occurs, the optional actions are automatically executed.

 A breakpoint is set by the `BREAK` command: